-We will not be having auditions this fall.
+We will not be having auditions this winter.

-Due to university policy regarding COVID-19, we will not be performing during fall semester.
+Due to university policy regarding COVID-19, we will not be performing during winter semester.
 Therefore, we are postponing auditions until further notice.

 Thursday & Friday from 6pm-8pm

 Finalists will perform in a free-to-the-public show at 7pm that night.